amit6742/customer-churn-analysis/README.md

    Executive Summary: Customer Churn Analysis

 This report provides an in-depth analysis of customer churn using key metrics and visual insights.
-The analysis highlights critical factors influencing customer churn, including tenure, payment methods, contract types, and demographic patterns.
+The analysis highlights critical factors influencing customer churn, including tenure, payment methods, contracts.
 The following is a breakdown of the findings and actionable recommendations:

 Key Findings:
 1. Customer Tenure and Churn Rates: